-The module requires that Partition Users and the SO be authenticated by proving knowledge of a secret shared by the operator and the module.
+The module requires that Partition Users, the Audit Officer and the SO be authenticated by proving knowledge of a secret shared by the operator and the module.
 A module configured for Trusted Path Authentication must be initialized using the PED to define the SO authentication data.